 The Paramedic Program is composed of three levels of training and certification.
 The three levels are: Emergency Medical Technician-Basic (EMT-B), Emergency Medical Technician-Intermediate (EMT-I), and Emergency Medical Technician-Paramedic (EMT-P).
 The courses are developed in a ladder sequence.
-The EMT-B courses are offered two to three times annually at various locations.
-The EMT-I courses are offered yearly, and EMT-P courses are offered every other year or as needed.
+The EMT-B courses are offered as needed at various locations.
+The EMT-I courses are offered yearly, and EMT-P courses are offered as needed.
 The courses are offered evenings and weekends.
 All levels require completion of clinical experience.
 The EMT-I and EMT-P courses require completion of field experience with an advanced emergency medical service.